muchyesdawg/notes/pages/C.md

 - continental drift
 	- theory stating that the continents are floating and moving very slowely.
 - contractile vacuole
-	- structures found in freshwater protista, lui
+	- structures found in freshwater protista, like paramecia and amoeba that pumps excess water that diffuses inward because the organisms live in an hypotonic environment
+- convergent-
 - crossing over
   collapsed:: true
 	- normal process in which homologous chromatids exchange genetic material. increases variation of genetic material.